Is Cork Eco-Friendly?

 How long does cork leather last?

-Cork is a naturally durable material and will last upwards of 50 years, but the longevity of any item is dependent on its application and use.
-For example, a cork used in bottling wine will, if left intact, last for 50 years or more.
-Whereas a wallet or card holder which is subject to daily wear and tear may last between 4-8 years.
+Cork is a naturally durable material that will last upwards of 50 years, but the longevity of any item depends on its application and use.
+For example, if left intact, a cork used in bottling wine will last for 50 years or more.
+A wallet or card holder subject to daily wear and tear may last 4-8 years.

 The Cork Collection